hyperupcall/blog/content/post/web development a year later.md

 ## A month after summer

 At first I began to dread using Webpack, because now I had to use loaders for my svg, font files, and similar.
 But later I accepted the challenge and realized its utility.
 This was when I was using `webpack-merge` to create separate development and production builds.
-Integrating stuff like UglifyJS, MiniCssExtractPlugins, OptimizeCssAssetsPlugin, CopyWebpackPlugin, became easier over time, as I became more accustomed to Webpack.
-On thing I failed to do was export separate chunks (which would be lazily-loaded as I changed routes) with Webpack.
-I didn't mind missing out on that feature so much.
-I just wanted my program to work.
+Integrating stuff like `UglifyJS`, `MiniCssExtractPlugin`, `OptimizeCssAssetsPlugin`, and `CopyWebpackPlugin` became easier over time since I became more accustomed to Webpack (and its concepts).
+One thing I failed to do was export separate chunks (which would be lazily-loaded as I changed routes) with Webpack.
+I didn't mind failing to implement that feature because it was not completely critical.

-As July turned to August, I basically started to refine most of my application.
+As July turned to August, I started to refine most of my application.
 This was when I started harvesting data about the elements of the periodic table.
 I had to write some scripts in the Wolfram Language to get data about each element.
-I exported much of the data as one large JSON.
-I used Gulp to transform the bundle and move stuff to the backend (which was recently created).
+That was a lot of fun.
+I exported the data as a few giant JSON files.
+I used Gulp to transform the bundle and move stuff to the backend.

+Doing the backend made me feel more complete.
+Since that would end up serving the bundled files.
+It was also tricky getting my frontend to grab routes from the backend.
+It was difficult finding resources online since it's such a basic thing when you're experienced.

 It was around this time I became sort of close to burning out.
 You see, when school finished I poured all my available free time into building this application.
 At first, I was working maybe 6 hours a day, but that quickly grew to 10, then 14.
 The few weeks I was working 18 hours a day on the application took a huge toll.
 I could have gotten so much more done if I was not sleep deprived. :confused: I took a few days break after that to prevent myself from burning out.
 A few other sporadic breaks helped keep my sanity.